Congenital Anomolies - Lid Disorders

 - Child is born with the upper lid bent backwards often with a 180 degree fold in the upper tarsal plate

-- Corneal exposure and rubbing by the bent edge can lead to in ulceration
+- Corneal exposure and rubbing by the bent edge can result in ulceration

 Distichiasis